bonganim911/country-service/Readme.md

           - E.g To keep the data fresh, create a @Component class to use Spring's @Scheduled annotation to periodically refresh the data from the external API.
 - Use of H2 in-memory db
     - For testing purposes, but it has memory usage and it consumes RAM.
 Working with large datasets, this could ne a bottleneck.
+- Jcoco
+  - Excluded some internal files that jcoco was instrumenting them, and again it was maybe it is not supporting Java 23.
+  - Did want to spend time to downgrade upgraded Jcoco though.